LMS-Community/lms-community.github.io/docs/players-and-controllers/softsqueeze.md

 ## Download

-SoftSqueeze can be downloaded from [SourceForge](https://softsqueeze.sourceforge.net/).
-The source code can be found on [Github](https://github.com/ralph-irving/softsqueeze3).
+SoftSqueeze can be downloaded from :simple-sourceforge: [SourceForge](https://softsqueeze.sourceforge.net/).
+The source code can be found on :octicons-mark-github-16: [Github](https://github.com/ralph-irving/softsqueeze3).

 ## Features